Picovoice/porcupine/tools/optimizer/README.md

 # Porcupine Optimizer

 Note that the optimizer tool in this repository can only generate keyword files for Linux, Mac, and Windows.
-Furthermore these models are intended for non-commercial use only and their use in a commercial product is prohibited.
+Furthermore these models are intended for non-commercial and personal use only and their use in a commercial product is prohibited.
 For more detail refer to our [license terms](https://github.com/Picovoice/Porcupine#license).
 Finally a model file is valid for 30 days but you can always use the optimizer to generate a new one.